 for more information (This can be found on PLU Catering’s website).

 - A hand washing station must be on site.
 At least five gallons of potable water in a container with a spigot (separate from that used for utensil washing) from which clean water can be drawn for each use without holding tap open and a catch pan.
-Please download this handout for more information regarding a temporary hand wash station.
 Disinfecting hand soap and single-service paper towels are also required.
-Hands must be washing after using the restroom or smoking, before starting or returning to work at regular intervals while handling food.
+Hands must be washed after using the restroom or smoking, before starting or returning to work at regular intervals while handling food.
 Instant hand sanitizers are not replacements for hand washing.

 - All food and utensils must be stored off the ground and protected from dust and contamination.